 While the Hospitalist will be responsible for coordinating your care during your time spent in the hospital, the Hospitalist doesn’t replace the care of your primary care physician.
 The Hospitalist will provide timely, accurate communication to your physician throughout your hospitalization.
 Your physician will also receive a copy of your medical records so he or she stays informed.
 Once you are discharged, you will return to the care of your primary care physician.

 You will see your regular physician after discharge from the hospital.
 If you do not have a physician, you will be referred to a primary care provider for follow-up.

 Hospitalists began to appear in the medical setting in the late 1990s.
 They are rapidly becoming much more widely used today, mainly so primary care physicians can devote more time to seeing patients in the office.
 Presently, more than one-half of the nation’s community hospitals have Hospitalists.
 At Morris Hospital, physicians have the option of using the services of a Hospitalist to assist them in the care of their patients.

-It's always a good idea to carry a list of your current medications, allergies, medical conditions and ongoing treatments, as well as a list of the names and telephone numbers of your physicians.
+Please carry a list of your current medications, allergies, medical conditions and ongoing treatments, as well as a list of the names and telephone numbers of your physicians.
 You should also discuss Advance Directives with your family members.
 This will help ensure the best possible care in the event that you should require hospitalization or a visit to the emergency department.